microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 For bulk ingestion of FHIR data into FHIR service, Microsoft offers the open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) utility.
 With FHIR-Bulk Loader, admins can import large amounts of FHIR data with point and click ease.
 We will be working with FHIR-Bulk Loader in Challenge-03.

 ## Learning Objectives for Challenge-01
+By the end of this challenge you will be able to

-+ Understand the FHIR service - FHIR-Proxy relationship
++ Explain how FHIR service and FHIR-Proxy operate together
 + Use an ARM template to deploy FHIR service, FHIR-Proxy, and FHIR-Bulk Loader
 + Configure AAD authentication for FHIR-Proxy and assign app roles
 + Configure Postman for testing FHIR API calls